Self-assessment tax return: A guide on how to complete it (update for 2024/2025)

 “The self-employed can claim for only receipted expenses.”

-If it’s filed more than 2 months after the submission deadline, the surcharge will be 10% and, in addition, interest will be charged on the tax due at a rate of approximately 10% per annum.
+If it’s filed more than two months after the submission deadline, the surcharge will be 10% and, in addition, interest will be charged on the tax due at a rate of approximately 10% per annum.

 A final word of advice—don’t leave filing your tax return to the very last minute.